TheRefreshCNFT/Tools/Powershell/UpdateVariablesInHTMLFiles/readMe.txt

 Open the file to edit it.

-Set the $name variable at the top to the name you want the output files to have.
+Set the $name variable to the name you want the output files to have.

-Set the path to where the template file is in the $spath variable.
+Set the path to the template file in the $spath variable.

 Set the output location in the $opath variable.